mailmug/php-dlib/README.md

 var_dump($landmarks);
 ```

-Additionally, you can also use class-based approach:
+Additionally, you can also use a class-based approach:
 ```php
 $rect = array("left"=>value, "top"=>value, "right"=>value, "bottom"=>value);
 // You can download a trained facial shape predictor from: